Cornelius Adebayo: Subsequent career

 In 2007, a Munich Court found Siemens AG guilty of misconduct and unethical contract dealings by allegedly offering bribes to Cornelius Adebayo and others to secure contracts for telecommunications equipment.

 According to court papers, former ministers Bello Mohammed, Tajudeen Olarenwaju, Cornelius Adebayo and Alhaji Elewi were paid over $17 million as bribes to secure contracts.

 In November 2007 President Umaru Yar'Adua ordered security agencies to investigate and prosecute the named officials.

 The Independent Corrupt Practices Commission (ICPC) invited Adebayo for questioning related to involvement in the Siemens bribe scandal during his spell as communication minister.

+Despite his short tenure, Adebayo made significant contributions to the educational development of Kwara State.
+He constructed a number of classrooms in secondary schools and contributed greatly to the abolition of the shift system of education in the state's primary schools by providing more infrastructural facilities.

+Death

+On 25 June 2025, Adebayo died at the age of 84.